yabinmeng/pulsar_dse_lambda/README.md

 For demo purposes, this repository uses an imaginary Oil Well drilling sensor IoT use case.
 In this super simplified use case,
 * Each drilling site can have multiple drills
 * Each drill has 2 types of sensors.
 One for measuring drill temperature and another for measuring drill speed
-* The drill sensor data is constantly being collected at certain frequency (e.g. 1 second or 1 minute) and the collected data is fed into both the batch layer and the speed layer.
+* The drill sensor data is constantly being collected at a certain frequency (e.g. 1 second or 1 minute) and the collected data is fed into both the batch layer and the speed layer.

 For the batch layer, the raw sensor data will be processed daily in order to generate different batch views for downstream analytical purposes.
 In this demo, one specific batch view is created for the following purpose:
 * Get the average temperature and speed of all drills for every day.

 For the speed layer, the raw sensor data will be processed in real time and only the messages of the most recent date will be kept because older data is already (or can be) reflected in some batch views.
-The speed layer will then do further processing (e.g. filtering, transforming, or aggregating) of these data and generate realtime views accordingly, depending on the downstream needs.
-In this demo, one specific realtime view is created for the following purpose:
+The speed layer will then do further processing (e.g. filtering, transforming, or aggregating) of these data and generate real time views accordingly, depending on the downstream needs.
+In this demo, one specific real time view is created for the following purpose:
 * Get the list of the drills that are either too hot or spinning too fast for the current day.

 ### Raw Data Format